By Bobby Grajewski, President of Edison Nation Medical

 4. Can my idea make money?

 Before you quit your day job to pursue your invention full time, it’s important to understand the significant costs involved in bringing an idea to life.
 Many first-time inventors don’t think about innovation in terms of dollars and cents, but in all actuality, it requires business acumen and a sizeable investment.
 From market research and product design to prototyping and legal fees, building a profitable business from your idea is complicated, so it’s important to honestly ask yourself whether or not your idea is even worth the time and money.
+There are many talented ecommerce optimization companies and professionals out there that can help design your ecommerce store.

 In our experience, those who view their invention as more of a business opportunity than as their “baby” will better suited and prepared to successfully bring their product to market.
 To determine your idea’s potential worth, ask yourself the following questions while trying your best to detach any emotions from your answers: Is there a market for this product?
 Will people actually buy it?
 How much will my idea cost to produce and market?
 Do I want to start my own business or sell my idea?